 CODA’s Financials has a specific target market, from companies in the upper half of the midsize range to the lower end of the large range (that is, companies with 500 to 2,500 employees) in services (not manufacturing) businesses.
 CODA, the company, started in the 1990s and differentiated itself by designing ERP and accounting software to run on a multidimensional database rather than the more common relational databases of the day.
 This has proven to be an elegant approach, because businesses inherently have multiple perspectives from which to view and describe their operations.
 Some of the most common dimensions include products, customers, corporate business units, time and currency.
 Each of these can be defined in a hierarchy: Individual stock-keeping units are part of products, which are part of product families, which may be part of a specific brand.
 Days are parts of weeks or months, which are part of quarters, which are part of years.
 If the multidimensional database had been available in the 15th century when Fra Luca Pacioli codified double-entry bookkeeping, I’m certain the friar would have kept his books in this form.

-Topics: ERP, Operational Performance Management (OPM), CODA, Analytics, Business Analytics, Cloud Computing, Accounting, Business Performance Management (BPM), CFO, Customer Performance Management (CPM), Financial Performance Management (FPM), FinancialForce, Sales Performance Management (SPM), financials
+Topics: Analytics, Business Analytics, Business Performance Management (BPM), CFO, Cloud Computing, CODA, Customer Performance Management (CPM), ERP, Financial Performance Management (FPM), FinancialForce, financials, Operational Performance Management (OPM), Sales Performance Management (SPM), Office of Finance

 The assessment of a major focus of Oracle Open World by my colleague David Menninger sums up what I also see as the key strategic element of the event: the new appliance including that called Exalytics.
 My focus as an industry analyst is on the needs of the line-of-business user, not IT.
 And that’s the source of my ongoing frustration with this event: It’s not an application user’s conference, especially compared to the PeopleSoft and Hyperion annual gatherings of the past before Oracle acquired and absorbed them.
 Open World seems almost grudging in addressing their needs, and so it’s not surprising that there don’t appear to be many business users here.
 For example, other than the Finance IT folks, I’m not sure who from the finance organization was in attendance.
 In their case, most companies with fiscal years ending in December, March, June or September – and these constitute the vast majority of corporations – are busy with their quarterly financial close this week.
 Applications sessions focused on the basics and, while I might have missed the one or two line-of-business show-stopper success stories, the ones I saw were ho-hum.
 Another indication that applications are not the focus of the event is the location of the Hyperion breakout sessions, which were a 15-minute walk from the Moscone Center this year.